clecap/sector-coop/README.md

 ### How will this continue?

 1. There is a **kick-off event on Zoom** on **November 5 at 12:00**.
 Registered parties will receive an email with the Zoom link.
 So please make sure you register at StudIP or by sending an email to clemens.cap AT uni-rostock.de.
-1. From then on, we shall have **regular weekly meetings** on Zoom.
+1. From then on, we shall have **regular weekly meetings** on Zoom **every Thursday at 12:00**.
 In between we shall be working on specification and programming tasks.
 1. There will be **occasional lectures and tutorials** on blockchain technology and other aspects we shall need.
 There is plenty of material online for that, including a blockchain course from Göttingen and a blockchain summerschool Rostock had organized in Tallinn some time ago.

 ### What is the Zoom link?